ciromattia/kcc/README.md

 #### Windows / macOS KindleGen

-Install [Kindle Previewer 3 (KP3)](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011).
+Install [Kindle Previewer](https://www.amazon.com/Kindle-Previewer/b?ie=UTF8&node=21381691011).
 KCC will automatically detect KindleGen from it.

 ## INPUT FORMATS
 **KCC** can understand and convert, at the moment, the following input types: